fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 ###### glCreateBuffers
 * [`glCreateBuffers`](glCreateBuffers) is the equivalent of [`glGenBuffers`](http://docs.gl/gl4/glGenBuffers) + [`glBindBuffer`](http://docs.gl/gl4/glBindBuffer)(the initialization part)

-[`glCreateBuffers`](http://docs.gl/gl4/glGenBuffers) is used exactly like its traditional equivalent and automically initializes the object.
+[`glCreateBuffers`](http://docs.gl/gl4/glGenBuffers) is used exactly like its traditional equivalent and automatically initializes the object.

 ###### glNamedBufferData
 * [`glNamedBufferData`](http://docs.gl/gl4/glBufferData) is the equivalent of [`glBufferData`](http://docs.gl/gl4/glBufferData)